rmsk2/rustpwman/README.md

 a minimal set of features (and therefore a minimal set of dependencies) you can use `cargo build --release --no-default-features` under Linux, macOS and Windows.
 In this case the password cache, support for WebDAV and additional crypto algorithms are not available.

+If you have an older version of this repo on your  machine you need to perform a `cargo update` after pulling this release otherwise the official version 0.21 of cursive will not build.
+I am also using the as of today most current version 1.80 of `rustc`.

 # How to run the software

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
 The entries are presented in a flat list and no further structuring is offered at